 We expand access to affordable renewable energy.
+We invest in renewable energy and welcome others to invest alongside us.
 We integrate development with ownership in a flat organizational structure where everyone has a voice.

 Values

 Be Green

 UGE was founded to increase the use of renewable energy.
 We measure success by the amount of clean kilowatt hours our work helps produce.